trokster/tagQuery/README.md

 # tagQuery
-Creates hierarchy from initial query and # of tag occurence In other words, to try to create a tag hierarchy from a flag tags.
+Creates hierarchy from initial query and # of tag occurence.
+* In other words, to try to create a tag hierarchy from a flag tags.
 * Status : Stable, but still Work in progress.
 Would like to change query syntax.
 If you have an idea, drop me a line.

 __Behavior__: